-OverviewThis module will address the major milestones in the politics and international relations of East Asia since 1945.The significance for East Asian countries of events such as the Korean War, the Cultural Revolution, the economic take-off of both Japan and South Korea, China's economic reforms, the end of the Cold War, and US changing policies towards East Asia will be analysed.
+This module will address the major milestones in the politics and international relations of East Asia since 1945.
+We will analyse the causes and significance for East Asian countries of events such as the Korean War, the Cultural Revolution, the economic take-off of both Japan and South Korea, China's economic reforms, democratisation across the region, and US-China competition.

 Total Contact Hours: 22

 Compulsory module on BA in Politics and International Relations with a year in the Asia-Pacific.

 Optional module on other BA programmes taught in the School of Politics and International Relations.

 Method of assessment